 The biggest side effect of vaping nicotine is developing a nicotine addiction.
 Other side effects of nicotine include nausea, vomiting and abdominal pain.
 High doses of nicotine may cause tachycardia, high blood pressure, seizures, coma and death.

 A study compared the effects of vaping marijuana versus smoking marijuana.
-They found that vaping was associated with increased effects of the drug, increased incidence of adverse effects (just as anxiety and paranoia) and impairments in both cognition and motor abilities.
+They found that vaping was associated with increased effects of the drug, increased incidence of adverse effects (such as anxiety and paranoia) and impairments in both cognition and motor abilities.
 One person in the study hallucinated after vaping marijuana oil.

-The reason that there are increased negative side effects from vaping cannabis oil is that vaped marijuana contains a much higher concentration of the chemical responsible for that high, 9-tetrahydrocannabinol (THC).
+The reason there are increased negative side effects from vaping cannabis oil is that vaped marijuana contains a much higher concentration of the chemical responsible for that high, 9-tetrahydrocannabinol (THC).
 Additionally, when you buy marijuana oils on the street, you never really know what chemicals you are actually getting, which increases the risks associated with vaping marijuana.

 Cannabidiol (CBD) vaporizers don’t contain nicotine or THC, but they can still cause side effects.
 There is minimal research on the side effects of vaping CBD, but some general side effects of vaping CBD that have been reported include: